vgarmes/vgarmes.github.io/src/content/blog/build-your-own-react-router.md

 The implemented routing logic will successfully find a matching route and render the corresponding page; otherwise, it will display a 404 page.

-However, when attempting to navigate between the root page `/` and `/about` using the links provided, you will notice that every time you navigate to page, a request is sent to the server to fetch the corresponding HTML file and the entire JavaScript application (you can see it on the Network tab of the browser developer tools).
+However, when attempting to navigate between the routes `/` and `/about` using the links provided, you will notice that every time you navigate to page, a request is sent to the server to fetch the corresponding HTML file and the entire JavaScript application (you can see it on the Network tab of the browser developer tools).

 To achieve true SPA behavior, we need to avoid this and intercept all navigation attempts.